 - Devil’s Backbone: Located at milepost 144, the Devil’s Backbone is located roughly 5 miles south of Cahas Knob and is a darker spot than Cahas, said Baratta.
 “It has a better overlook for observation and also has more room and more parking,” he said.
 “When stargazing out here, it’s amazing how much a little light can affect your experience.”
 The Devil’s Backbone is a little off the Parkway, so light intrusion is not a problem.

 - The Peaks of Otter: If heading north of Roanoke, the Peaks of Otter is located at milepost 85.6.
-This campground is a favorite and modern visitors can stay the night at historic Peaks of Otter Lodge.
+This campground is a favorite and modern visitors can stay the night at the historic Peaks of Otter Lodge.
 Baratta said the cool air and incredible views are worth the trip.

-- Sunset Field: Located at milepost 78, the Sunset Field offers views of the expansive horizon and is a fairly dark area for stargazing.
+- Sunset Field: Located at milepost 78, Sunset Field offers views of the expansive horizon and is a fairly dark area for stargazing.

 “No question about it, you can find pullouts and overlooks anywhere along the Parkway,” Baratta says.
 “If you’re coming from Roanoke, you want to be on the south side.
 If you look south, you’ll have more sky to enjoy.”